Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Introduction

 The structure of the article is as follows.
 In Section~\ref{sec:prelim} we introduce various extensions of \GFt{} with special guards and formulate a `Scott-type' normal form for formulas in these logics.
 There, in Subsection~\ref{sec:examples}, we also present several examples showing the expressive power of the various fragments.
 In Section~\ref{sec:types-and-counting} we introduce the main technical notions and give first important observation concerning counting types based on properties of \FOt{}.
 In Section~\ref{sec:eq-no-equality} we show that \GFtEG{} without equality has the finite model property.
 In Section \ref{sec:eq-with-equality} we proceed to \GFtEG{} with equality, where we prove the main model theoretic and complexity results concerning \GFtEG{}, and also prepare for the case of \GFt{} with transitive guards studied in Section \ref{sec:transitive}.
 We conclude with a discussion on the complexity of related extensions and list a few open questions.

 {\bf Related work.} There are natural decidable fragments beyond \GF{}.
-They often allow one to use {\em conjunctions of guard atoms} instead of atomic guards in condition (iii) of the above definition.
-Since arbitrary conjunction of guards lead easily to undecidability, additional restrictions are imposed on the conjunctions to retain decidability (cf.~loosely guarded \cite{Ben97}, clique guarded \cite{Gradel99}, packed fragment \cite{Marx01}).
-In the case with two-variables these restrictions boil down to disallow guards of the form $Px\wedge Qy$ expressing the cross product of two unary relations.
-The impact on using cross products in \GF{} has been recently studied in \cite{BourhisMPieris17}.
+They often allow one to use {\em conjunctions of guard atoms} instead of atomic guards.
+Since arbitrary conjunctions of guards lead easily to undecidability, additional restrictions are imposed on the conjunctions to retain decidability (cf.~loosely guarded \cite{Ben97}, clique guarded \cite{Gradel99}, packed fragment \cite{Marx01}).
+In the case with two-variables these restrictions boil down to disallowing guards of the form $Px\wedge Qy$ expressing the cross product of two unary relations.
+The impact of using cross products in \GF{} has been recently studied by \citeN{BourhisMPieris17}.

 Transitivity has been observed to easily lead to undecidability both in the description logics world and in database-inspired reasoning problems.
 Therefore, various syntactic restrictions are introduced to ensure decidability; the restriction to special guards as studied in this paper is one possible way.